damonyoungcc/english-interview/README-F.md

 Number 6, I set up tools like ESLint, Prettier to enforce code style, and Husky to run pre-commit and build CI pipelines to validate code quality before merging.

 ### Do you have any experience with cookies?
-we don't use cookies to persist data, it's not a good solution, actually, it's a bad solution, we use cookies maintain the user's login state, when a user logs in, the server verifies them and creates a session id. and then sends back a cookie to the browser that contains the session ID，then the browser will carry the cookie in each request automatically. and the server can identify the user by the cookie.
+we don't use cookies to persist data, it's not a good solution, actually, it's a bad solution, we use cookies maintain the user's login state, when a user logs in, the server verifies the user and creates a session id. then server use Set-Cookie header to contains the session ID,  and send back this cookie to browser, then the browser will carry the cookie in each request automatically. so the server can identify the user by the cookie.

 ### Which storage have you ever used?
 In front-end, we use LocalStorage and SessionStorage to persist data in the browser.
-LocalStorage can persist data even after the browser is closed, while SessionStorage only lasts for the current tab session and it will be cleared once the tab is closed.
+LocalStorage can persist data even after the browser is closed, while SessionStorage only lasts for the current browser tab session and it will be cleared when the tab is closed.

 sessionStorage is useful for temporary data and LocalStorage maybe used for theme settings record user preferences.
-I always create a function to handle the storage operations, like you need to persist objects, always use JSON.stringify before set, and use JSON.parse after get. so create a function can help check the edge cases and avoid errors.
+I think sometimes if need to persist objects shape data, always use JSON.stringify before set, and use JSON.parse after get. so create a function extract the logic can help check the edge cases and avoid errors.

 ### Are you familiar with module federation?
 Yes, I’m familiar with Module Federation.
  It’s a Webpack 5 feature that allows different applications to share code and load modules from each other at runtime,